 Why is The Patterson Foundation collaborating with the Indiana University Lilly Family School of Philanthropy?

 The Lilly Family School of Philanthropy is the first school dedicated solely to the study and teaching of philanthropy.
-Since its inception, it has demonstrated a commitment to training and empowering students and practitioners to innovate and lead to create positive and lasting change in the world.
+Since its inception, it has demonstrated a commitment to training and empowering students and practitioners to innovate and create positive and lasting change in the world.
 This includes its growing master’s program offering students a mix of theory and practice.

 Students from the school receive an education grounded in critical thinking about the role of philanthropy and nonprofits in society, making them uniquely qualified to participate in internships with nonprofits in the Suncoast area.